 Like a miracle, a cab driver showed up to the Freshwater West car park and my boyfriend and I were arguing to stop the hike or to continue.
 It felt like a sign to both of us and the cabbie brought us in 20 minutes to Pembroke.

 We’d stay at the Coach House Hotel in Pembroke but of course, we couldn’t check in just yet, as it was way too early.
 We could leave our bags and put on some dry clothes and we set out to explore Pembroke town.
-Happy coincidence, the hotel also offers very affordable laundry service, so we gathered some dirty clothes and left them at the reception.
+Happy coincidence, the hotel also offers a very affordable laundry service, so we gathered some dirty clothes and left them at the reception.

 Having cupcakes and tea in Pembroke